Who We Are

 - Inclusive and accessible

 The organization is the true heart of visual arts in the province’s favourite cottage and vacation area and has become an innovative force in the community at large.

 The Gallery is also home to the organization’s Permanent Collection.
 Throughout the year, Muskoka Arts & Crafts organizes workshops for all levels of creative development.
-Each year, the organization also publishes the Muskoka Arts & Crafts’ Guidebook, a definitive full-colour guide to visual arts in the area.

 In April of 2008, an initiative launched by Muskoka Arts & Crafts culminated in the District Municipality of Muskoka declaring Muskoka a Designated Arts Community, a testament to the vitality of the area’s arts scene and its potential as a fundamental building block for year-round art tourism in Muskoka.

 Access our Annual General Meeting Documents here to find out what is happening at MAC!